 Earth is a sphere, but we draw it's surface flat.
 If you cross the border of the map, you do not fall off and disappear, you just emerge somewhere else.

 Virtual pegboard can be very big and/or curved, and/or covered with non-rectangular pattern.
 Pegboarding games can be played on a sphere (tiled with pentagons), on a three-dimensional torus, on a parallelepiped, etc.

-The Waltz is an example of a challenging dynamical pattern operated from the gray pegs.
+The Waltz is an example of a challenging spatiotemporal pattern operated from the gray pegs.
 It is supposed to demonstrate what long delays and TTG are convenient, but abundant.
 The visual effects of them can be achieved cascading one- and zero-tick links and one-TTG pegs.
 It's also an example of emergence, which I discuss in a consequent chapter in the long version of this demo.
 You know about the long version, do you?
 You are reading the brief one.

 Click and wait.
 The pattern takes some time to emerge.
 The blinking red pegs indicate strong beats.

 Hourglass 8x8 This and the following two records are from the long version's chapter, in which I am telling how the game of challenges has raised its scary head from the toy, which was supposed to be teaching the children to build mosaics on the pegboard.

 The biggest challenging factor to me are unexpected consequences.
 A beginner can easily build this hourglass-shaped looped track and run a fire along it.
 An attempt to scale this pattern down to 7x7 board is doomed to fail.